 Banking Collapse - As of December 31, 2022, the Organization held deposits at First Republic Bank.
-First Republic Bank failed and was sold to another bank subsequent to December 31, 2022.
+First Republic Bank failed and was sold to another bank during the year ended December 31, 2023.
 The FDIC has guaranteed all deposits for this banking institution, including those over the \$250,000 FDIC insurance limit.
 The Organization has experienced no losses from this bank failure and subsequent sale.